jeremyjohnreeder/tasklocale/README.md

 == How to Use TaskLocale ==

 TaskLocale is merely a localization wrapper for Taskwarrior, so usage is the same as using Taskwarrior, except that inputs are understood in your own language.
+More specifically, localized equivalents of the following are understood:
+	- commands
+	- column names
+	- month names and standard abbreviations
+	- day names and standard abbreviations
+	- miscellaneous time references:
+		- now
+		- tomorrow
+		- easter
+		- someday
+	- true and false
+	- yes and no

+Localized equivalents of time-period references such as "2wk" are not supported.
+ISO-8601 time-period references such as "P2W" are recommended.

-To see localized list of commands, column names, and date references, run the following commands:
+To see a list of supported commands, columns, and time references in your language of choice, run the following commands:
-	task _aliases
+	tasklocale _commands
 	tasklocale _columns